nRF5340: nRF RPC Entropy

 The nRF RPC Entropy sample demonstrates how to use the entropy driver in a dual core device such as nRF5340 DK.

-The sample makes use of the entropy driver on the network core of an nRF5340 DK that generates random data, and the Remote procedure call library (nRF RPC) that sends the generated data to the application core using Remote Procedure Calls (RPC).
+The sample uses the entropy driver on the network core of an nRF5340 DK that generates random data, and the Remote procedure call library (nRF RPC) that sends the generated data to the application core using Remote Procedure Calls (RPC).

 The application core uses serialized function calls such as

-entropy_remote_get() to control the entropy driver on the network core.
+entropy_remote_get() to control the entropy driver on the network core as follows:

 When the sample starts, it displays the generated entropy data in the terminal at an interval of two seconds.

-The network core runs the entropy drivers, which use the RNG peripheral.
+The network core runs the entropy drivers that use the RNG peripheral.

 When the network core receives the

-entropy_remote_get() remote function call, the following actions are performed:
+entropy_remote_get() remote function call, the following operations are performed: